monofonik/cellular/application/README-CELLULAR.txt

 - Select the first line of text, press <Ctrl> D
 - Re-comment the first line of text
 - Select <Shift> Edit - "Save image for end user".
 The Squeak image will be saved in the release state and closed.
-- Run ./copyforrelease.sh
-- Run installers/mac/compile.sh to create Mac disk image (From Mac only)
+- Run ./copyforrelease.sh and then installers/mac/compile.sh to create Mac disk image (From Mac only)
 - Run installers/windows/installer.nsi to create Windows installer (From Windows only - requires NSI)